CliMA/ClimateMachine.jl/docs/src/Atmos/EDMFEquations.md

 \SurfaceMomentumFlux & = -\FrictionVelocity^2                , \label{eq:SurfaceMomentumFlux}  \\
 \end{align}
 ```
+where

+ - $\Psi_m$ and $\Psi_h$ are defined in Appendix A, equations A5 and A6 in Nishizawa, S., and Y. Kitamura.
+"A Surface Flux Scheme Based on the Monin‐Obukhov Similarity for Finite Volume Models."
+Journal of Advances in Modeling Earth Systems 10.12 (2018): 3159-3175.

 ### Temperature scale
 NOTE: All variables (Monin-Obhukov length, friction velocity, temperature scale) in [Surface fluxes](@ref) must be solved simultaneously